MattiHoch/BH2023-P9-cell-type-specific-pathways/paper/paper.md

 -   Stochastic Boolean model simulation: The simulations of the specified biological models were conducted using probabilistic Boolean modelling.
 This framework provides a tool for simulation of biological systems through discrete/continuous time Markov processes.
 It operates by utilising a Monte Carlo algorithm that simulates the system's evolution over time based on the initial conditions of the biomolecules and the interactions between them.

 **PertFlow**
--  Probing for ground truths: Using Decoupler and pseudobulk analysis for distinct cell types, PertFlow enable the leveraging of active TFs and pathways preferentially perturbed in SLE compared to normal controls (e.g., RFX5, MEF2C, ELK4, Hypoxia, NFkb signalling) - these signaling components and patterns are corroborated by the pertinent literature
-- Cell type prioritization: Deploying AugurPy package, PertFlow detected that NK T cells, B cells and Basophils were the most affect cell groups due to the SLE perturbation
-- Drug Repurposing:   Using ASGARD package, PertFlow facilitated the repurposing of several compounds towards cell groups of interest (e.g., geldamycin that is under investigation for SLE was captured).

 **Network visualization**
-- Going beyond the current PertFlow architecture, a novel network model was created connecting genes to drugs to cell-types, creating an informative multi-partite graph that can be traversed and analyzed for deeper biological insights
-**Compatibility with Hipathia and boolean modelling**
-- The transformation of PertFlow results into a graph can enable a seamless integration with the modelling performed by Hipathia in terms of genes of interest, potential druggable targets and putative signaling cascades

 # Discussion

 # Concluding remarks